SoCal high school soccer player commits to Stanford with help from college recruitment nonprofit

 Now, that little girl doing toe touches has become a young woman with a 4.4 GPA committed to playing soccer for Stanford University.

-"Access U stepped in for her at the perfect time where, I think she mentioned, she wasn't exposed," said Patty Williams, Aniyah's mom.
-"Nobody knew who Aniyah was."
+"Access U stepped in for her at the perfect time where, I think she mentioned, she wasn't exposed," said Patty Williams, Aniya's mom.
+"Nobody knew who Aniya was."

 "And now you're seeing so many different kinds of players.
 Now on our full U.S. National Team, we have what's called the Triple Espresso," said Lindsey Huie, founder of Gritness and former U.S. Women's National Team player.
 "I mean how awesome is that?
 For a young kid of color who probably doesn't have very many resources to go, 'I can be that'."